 BSc (University of Toronto), PhD (Washington University)

 My research interests pertain to the development of executive control - a set of inter-related skills that facilitate purposeful, goal-oriented behaviour.
 My goal as a clinician scientist is to cultivate a programme of research in which the promotion of these skills is an overarching theme.
-Specific foci include: (1) modeling executive control across development, with a particular focus on transitional periods that occur in early childhood, adolescence, and young adulthood, (2) identifying factors that influence the development of executive control, including neurobiological risk, psychosocial adversity, and social-cultural context, (3) further elucidating the relationship between executive control and other domains of function, including academic achievement, emotional adjustment, and peer relations, and (4) developing interventions that strengthen core executive skills.
+Specific foci include: (1) modelling executive control across development, with a particular focus on transitional periods that occur in early childhood, adolescence, and young adulthood, (2) identifying factors that influence the development of executive control, including neurobiological risk, psychosocial adversity, and social-cultural context, (3) further elucidating the relationship between executive control and other domains of function, including academic achievement, emotional adjustment, and peer relations, and (4) developing interventions that strengthen core executive skills.
 My research examines these questions in the context of typical and atypical development using converging behavioural and neuroimaging methods.

 - McAuley, T., Crosbie, J., Charach, A., & Schachar, R. (2017).
 Clinical, sociobiological, and cognitive predictors of ADHD persistence in children followed prospectively over time.
 Journal of Abnormal Child Psychology, 45(4), 765-776.